sef7/Sef7-s-PPD-Repository1/README.md

 -Help facility is not always clear/bit confusing for biginers.

 -Can leave comments when you make a change to a file

+-Can either install comand line based software git or use the online facility github